A list of terms and definitions related to SEMrush tools and digital marketing.

 Pos. – The domain's position in Google Organic or Paid results

-Readability Score - The readability score is based on the Flesch-Kincaid test of readability and SEMrush will suggest the average of your top ten rivals’ readability scores as the goal for your content’s readability.
+Readability Score – A metric based on the Flesch-Kincaid test of readability and SEMrush will suggest the average of your top ten rivals’ readability scores as the goal for your content’s readability.

-Referral Traffic - Referral Traffic is traffic that is being sent to your site from a web source (backlink) outside of Google.
+Referral Traffic – Traffic that is being sent to your site from a web source (backlink) outside of Google.
 For example, whenever someone clicks on a hyperlink from another site that directs to yours, it would be considered Referral Traffic.

 Referrer – The search result, domain or a social media source, from which a website visitor originates